Microsoft/azure-docs.pt-pt/articles/batch/large-number-tasks.md

 ## <a name="next-steps"></a>Passos Seguintes

-* Saiba mais sobre como utilizar a extensão de CLI do Azure Batch com [modelos da CLI do Batch](batch-cli-templates.md).
+* Saiba mais sobre como usar a extensão da CLI do lote do Azure com [modelos da CLI do lote](batch-cli-templates.md).
-* Saiba mais sobre o [extensão de SDK de Python do Batch](https://pypi.org/project/azure-batch-extensions/).
+* Saiba mais sobre a [extensão do SDK do Python do lote](https://pypi.org/project/azure-batch-extensions/).